jenlampton/code_reviews/reviews.md

 * Wherever possible, strings should be wrapped in single quotes `'` instead of double quotes `"` so they will be evaluated faster (PHP will not search the string for variable replacements if it uses single quotes)
 * We do not recommend using inline styles because people often use themes that will override the CSS, and a theme would not be able to override this style if it was added inline.
 If you need to add styles, we recommend using the `#attached` property, and adding a stylesheet containing the neccessary CSS.
 * Array syntax still needs to be compatible with PHP 5.4 until Backdrop 2.x, so `[]` needs to be replaced with `array()`.
+* Inline code comments should start with `//` followed by a space, and end with a period `.`.

 ## Translated strings